Reasons To Avoid Oil and What Gets Me Hot + the Best Vegan Reuben with Tempeh You’ll Ever Eat

 If eating a vegan diet is the best french kiss in the world, eating a Whole Food Plant Based diet is an exploding orgasm that just keeps on coming.

-Part of eating a Whole Food Plant Based diet (WFPB) is cutting out oil from the diet.
+Part of eating a Whole Food Plant Based diet (WFPB) is cutting oil from the diet.

 All non-hydrogenated vegetable oils fall into the category of either polyunsaturated fat or monounsaturated fat.

 Polyunsaturated fats are important because we need essential fatty acids that our body cannot produce on its own (Omega-3 and Omega-6).
 We find these in polyunsaturated fats.

-We also learned that monounsaturated fats are good to add to the diet in moderation.
+Monounsaturated fats are beneficial to the body in moderation.

-Since all non-hydrogenated oils are either a poly or a monounsaturated fat, I completely understand why people think that adding vegetable oil to their diet is a good idea, especially olive oil, given the popularity of the Mediterranean diet.
+Since all non-hydrogenated oils are either a poly or a monounsaturated fat, it’s understandable why people think adding vegetable oil to their diet is a good idea, especially olive oil, given the popularity of the Mediterranean diet.

 But let’s take a closer look.